dbochicchio/vera-VirtualDevices/README.md

 Be sure to insert both *devID* and *VeraIP* according to your settings

 [More info on Tasmota docs.](https://tasmota.github.io/docs/Rules/)

+### Update your Vera/openLuup status with Shelly I/O actions
+When using Shelly, you can directly call the Vera/openLuup's endpoints to update the variables using Shelly I/O actions.
+These actions are used to call HTTP endpoints when an event occurs.

+Even if very basic compared to Tasmota's scripting features, this is useful to avoid running code on your Vera to just updated the status of your virtual devices.

 ### Ping device for status
 If you want to ping a device and have its status associated to the virtual device, you can write a simple scene like this, to be executed every *x* minutes.